ZRamadhan/Todo-API-Geolocation/README.md

-# PokeDex
+# Todo-API-Geolocation

-This project are meant to be fulfiling the requirements of Warung Pintar company selection test.
+This project are meant to be fulfiling the requirements of Doogether company selection test.

 ## Prerequisite